 If you want a break from canals, the city also has some lovely parks – ranging from the huge Vondelpark (which hosts free concerts and performances at its open-air theatre on summer weekends from May to September) to the peaceful Begijnhof, a pretty courtyard surrounded by 14th-century cottages.

 To get your bearings and learn a bit about the city’s history, several different companies run free walking tours where you just tip your guide.
-Sandeman’s New Amsterdam Tours do a 3-hour city highlights tour leaving from the National Monument at Dam Square several times each day.
+Sandeman’s New Amsterdam Tours do a 3-hour city highlights tour leaving from the National Monument in Dam Square several times a day.
 Original Amsterdam Tours run a 3-hour city history walking tour and an ‘Alternative Amsterdam’ quirky tour of street art, coffee shops and squats in some of the city’s lesser-known areas.
-Both depart opposite Madame Tussauds at 1pm.
+Both depart opposite Madame Tussauds at 2pm.

 For classical music fans, there are free half-hour lunchtime concerts at the Concertegebouw concert house at 12.30pm on Wednesdays (mid-September to June).
 Some feature the full orchestra rehearsing and others have young musicians.
 There are also similar concerts on Tuesdays at 12.30pm in the foyer of the Dutch National Opera and Ballet.
 Or if you’re more into jazz, the Bimhuis venue at the Muziekgebouw holds free Monday Match improvisational evenings at 8.30pm on the first Monday of the month and weekly Tuesday workshops at 8pm (where any musicians can join in) followed by a 10pm jam session.